Moremar/IT_tutorials/CyberSecurity/Networking/CompTIA_Network+.md

 Like distance vector protocols, it sends to its neighbors the distance to all its neighbors.
 Like link-state protocols, it syncs the routing table at startup and on any change (not every X sec).
 It supports both IPv4 and IPv6.
-It has efficient neighbors discovery, is easy to setup and it keeps track of more info than distance vector protocols.
+It has efficient neighbors discovery, is easy to set up, and it keeps track of more info than distance vector protocols.

 - **OSPF** (Open Shortest Path First) : most popular interior gateway protocol and main alternative to EIGRP.
 It has always been open and is available on any router hardware in the market.
 It is a link-state protocol using bandwidth as a metric.
 It supports IPv4 and IPv6, classless routing (VLSM) and has the fastest convergence among IGPs.
-It is more difficult to setup than EIGRP, it requires a hierarchy of routers with a "Area 0" root.
+It is more difficult to set up than EIGRP, it requires a hierarchy of routers with a "Area 0" root.

 - **IS-IS** (Intermediate System to Intermediate System) : link state IGP similar to OSPF.